 Any questions regarding the Code and its application or interpretation should be directed to a supervisor or the General Counsel, as appropriate.

-Waivers of the Code for employees (for greater certainty, other than executive officers) may be granted only in writing by a Co-Chief Executive Officer of the Corporation.
-Waivers of the Code for executive officers and directors may be granted only in writing by the Board of Directors.
+Waivers of the Code for employees (for greater certainty, other than executive officers) may be granted only in writing by the CEO of the Corporation.
+Waivers of the Code for executive officers and Directors may be granted only in writing by the Board of Directors.

-The Code is publicly available on the Corporation’s website and is filed on SEDAR at www.sedar.com.
+The Code is publicly available in the Governance section of the Corporation’s website and is filed on SEDAR+.

 This Code is a statement of the fundamental principles and key policies and procedures that govern the conduct of the Corporation’s business.
-It is not intended to and does not, in any way, constitute an employment contract or an assurance of continued employment or create any rights in any director, officer, employee, service supplier, consultant, advisor or any other person or entity.
+It is not intended to and does not, in any way, constitute an employment contract or an assurance of continued employment or create any rights for any Director, officer or employee.

 The Code is supplemented by corporate policies, statements, and procedures, some of which are listed below.